agude/agude.github.io/_drafts/2020-11-23-switrs_sqlite_hosted_dataset.md

 with sqlite3.connect("./switrs.sqlite3") as con:

     query = (
-        "SELECT Latitude, Longitude "
+        "SELECT latitude, longitude "
-        "FROM Collision AS C "
+        "FROM collision "
-        "WHERE Latitude IS NOT NULL AND Longitude IS NOT NULL" )
+        "WHERE latitude IS NOT NULL AND longitude IS NOT NULL" )

     # Construct a Dataframe from the results